 I am not graduating or taking any graduation pictures until my broken tooth is fixed.

 That was the demand I made to my parents.
 This must be the first time I am talking about my tooth.
 I usually don’t even acknowledge it because I’ve been insecure about it for the longest while.
 I should just accept it because I am stuck with it.

 In primary school, I broke my front tooth and got it fixed.
 A few years later while still in primary school I broke the tooth again AND the tooth beside it.
-When I went to get it fixed, the pain was too much to bear so I didn’t go through with the procedure.
+When I went to get it fixed, the pain was too much to bear so I couldn’t go through with the procedure.
 I went through high school with a broken tooth and the nerve started to decay after a few years.

-Long and short of the story is that it couldn’t be fixed and had to be replaced.
+The long and short of the story is that it could no longer be fixed and had to be replaced.
 Yes, I have a fake tooth in my mouth.
 I was so uncomfortable smiling and it affected the way I moved my lips when speaking.
 That was the most annoying bit.
-The fact that my speech sounded a little different (only for a while) was nowhere close to how annoying it was that my lips instinctively tried to cover the tooth when I spoke.
+The fact that my speech sounded a little different (only for a short while) was nowhere close to how annoying it was that my lips instinctively tried to cover the tooth when I spoke.
 I am still a little self-conscious of it especially for pictures but I have learned how to just work with it (it’s all in the angles).
 This should not have been such a big deal because I found out that it is a lot more common than I thought.
 Young and old have a tooth like mine and we are all living just fine.

 I can’t wait to get out of this place!